things to do at castaway cay

 Cost: Depends on what you spend

-I came close to spending a bunch of money in one of their stores, but unfortunately, I found out that they only take room card (or Disney Band) payments – no cash!
+I came close to spending a bunch of money in one of their stores once, but unfortunately, I found out that they only take Key to the World (or Disney Band) paymentsno cash!

 However, this is just a reminder to bring your room card or Disney Band with you into the shops if you want to be able to spend any money on Castaway Cay.
 (This includes souvenirs, hair braiding and a few other activities.)